medik8s/fence-agents-remediation/README.md

 The operator watches for new or deleted CRs called `FenceAgentsRemediation` (or `far`) which trigger remediation for the node, based on the CR's name.
 When the CR name doesn't match a node in the cluster, then the CR won't trigger any remediation by FAR.
 Remediation includes adding a taint on the node, rebooting the node by fence agent, and at last deleting the remaining workloads.

+FAR adds a unique taint, `medik8s.io/fence-agents-remediation`, with [NoSchedule effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions), so any new pods can't be scheduled on the unhealthy node as long as the taint remains (the taint is removed on far CR deletion).

-FAR remediates by executing a fence agent action, `reboot` or `off`, on the unhealthy node, and moving any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.
+FAR remediates by executing a fence agent action, `reboot` or `off`, on the unhealthy node, and safely reschedule any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.

 ### Reboot-based remediation

-The reboot is done by executing a fence agent for the unhealthy node while evicting the workloads from this node is achieved by tainting the node and deleting the workloads.
-FAR unique taint, `medik8s.io/fence-agents-remediation`, has a [NoSchedule effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions), so any new pods can't be scheduled on the unheatlhy node as long as the taint remains (the taint is removed on FenceAgentsRemediation CR deletion).
-Deleting the workloads is done to speed up Kubernetes rescheduling of the remaining pods (most likely [stateful pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets)), that are not running anymore.
+The reboot is done by executing a fence agent for the unhealthy node.

 ### Power-off-based remediation

-If you choose the `off` action, FAR powers off the unhealthy node using the fence agent.
+If you choose the `off` action, then FAR powers off the unhealthy node using the fence agent.
 Unlike `reboot`, the node does not automatically return to service.
 It remains powered off until manually recovered by an administrator.

-The taint behavior remain the same as in the `reboot` case, ensuring that the node is isolated and workloads are safely rescheduled elsewhere.
+### Remediation Strategy
+After the fence agent was executed, then the operator will manually (and forcefully) delete workloads or append the [out-of-service taint](https://kubernetes.io/docs/concepts/cluster-administration/node-shutdown/#non-graceful-node-shutdown) (based on the remediationStrategy).
+Deleting the workloads is done to speed up Kubernetes rescheduling of the remaining pods (most likely [stateful pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets)), that are not running anymore.

 ### FenceAgentsRemediationTemplate (fartemplate)